25 Best Xbox 360 games of all time

 Is there a more captivating setting in video game history than BioShock’s Rapture?
 Ken Levine’s generation-defining shooter is so beloved precisely because that submerged city is so ‘once in a lifetime’ memorable.
 Every sodden step you take through its once decadent, now dilapidated halls is testament to the danger of unchecked human ambition.
 Oh, and it’s also still one of the best FPS games around.
 While that “would you kindly…” third act shocker is one of the great video games twists, it’s the setpiece staging and inventive combat that truly makes BioShock so great.

 Electrify a Big Daddy with your Emperor Palpatine-esque lightning hands before making the ultimate Sophie’s Choice over whether to kill or save his Little Sister.
 Shoot a bunch of unhinged goons with a shotgun, then stare in awe at the sinking city skyline in front of you.
 Get discounts on items purely for an excuse to play an all-timer of a minigame.
-Like we say in our BioShock review, in this game not a single second of your time or attention is wasted.
+Not a second of your time is wasted in this 360 icon.

 2. Mass Effect 2